shulai/qonda/docs/guide.rst

 * class\_: For metadata purposes, but also for row appending.
 See also ``item_factory``.
 * options: A set of options, by default assumes {'edit', 'append'}:
-    # edit: Allow item editing (currently not
+    + edit: Allow item editing (currently not used, see flags)
-    # append: Allows visual appending by showing a fake row at the bottom of the model.
+    + append: Allows visual appending by showing a fake row at the bottom of the model.
+(Currently used only in empty models)
 * item_factory: Callable that return a new entity to be inserted into the model when ``insertRows()`` is called from the Qt side.
 If not set, ``class_`` constructor is used.

 Adapter API